top of page

 The New York Times, meanwhile, reported that "hundreds of followers" were there.

-[UPDATE in January 2025: As I guessed when I published this, Trump did not highlight NAR themes at his closing rally.
-If he had done so, two things would have likely followed: First, the liberal press would have gleefully mocked it.
-Then, Trump's camp would have spun it as liberals attacking all Christians indiscriminately, with the highest end estimate they could possibly conjure.
-In the ensuing election, some of my underlying worries proved true; liberals who swung too wildly in their attacks on "Christian Nationalism" seemed not to make any dent in the voting.
-I suspect they drove as many center-right Christians toward the Trump camp as they peeled people away.
+In the ensuing election, some of my underlying worries proved true; liberal critics who swung wildly in their attacks on "Christian Nationalism" seemed not to make any dent in evangelical voting.
+I suspect that for every center-right Christian they peeled away from the Trump camp, they drove another one deeper into it.
 Now, post-election, Trump seems poised largely to throw the organized Christian part of his coalition under the bus-- although what does "Christian part" mean here, in practice?
-We return to the extreme ambiguity.]
+We return to extreme ambiguity.]

 NOTES